kitnil/awesome/README.md

 ## Jupyter Notebook

+- [pattern_classification](https://github.com/rasbt/pattern_classification) - A collection of tutorials and examples for solving and understanding machine learning and pattern classification tasks
 - [ML-Tutorial-Experiment](https://github.com/jiqizhixin/ML-Tutorial-Experiment) - Coding the Machine Learning Tutorial for Learning to Learn
 - [deep-learning-with-python-notebooks](https://github.com/fchollet/deep-learning-with-python-notebooks) - Jupyter notebooks for the code samples of the book "Deep Learning with Python"
 - [ox-ipynb](https://github.com/jkitchin/ox-ipynb) - org-mode exporter to Jupyter notebooks